The Macarthur Palm is a clump forming palm with attractive foliage.

 If growing from seeds, they will need to be scarified before germinating.

-This is a palm tree that has found its way around the world and is available for dale on the Hawaiian Islands as well as in Florida.
+This is a palm tree that has found its way around the world and is available for sale on the Hawaiian Islands as well as in Florida.

 - Common Names – Macarthur Palm, Hurricane Palm and Cluster Palm.
 Named after Sir William Macarthur, an Australian Botanist.

-- Spread – Clump forming, individual stems to around 7 cm in diameter.
+- Spread – This is a Clump forming palm tree, with individual stems to around 7 cm in diameter.